Jubatian/rrpge-spec/specs/kcall.rst

 - Ret.X3: Index of kernel task or 0x8000 if no more task slots are available.

 Loads bytes from a file.
-The bytes are loaded in Big Endian order (so first byte of the page in the file will be the high byte of the first word of the target).
+The bytes are loaded in Big Endian order (so first loaded byte of the file will be the high byte of the first word of the target).

 The file name is excepted to be a zero terminated UTF-8 string.